Rest Api in Flask with JSON Web Token in MySQL or MongoDB

 return f"User id: {self.id}"

-You only have to create the UserBase class if you are going to use MongoDB to do the json parsing that is used internally by FlaskJWT; we simply use this class as a go-between to return the authenticated user.
+You only need to create the UserBase class if you are going to use MongoDB to do the JSON parsing that is used internally by FlaskJWT; we simply use this class as an intermediary to return the authenticated user.

 class BookApi(Resource):